waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Failed Hypothesis 1 (Strength Activation on Steps):** Repeatedly attempted to activate Strength from the menu while on the 'steps' tile at (8,12) on B4F.
 Outcome: Consistently received "No SURFing on TITANESS here!".
 Conclusion: Strength cannot be activated from this specific steps tile while surfing is active or while on the steps tile at all on this map.
 (Observed Turns 170164-170188).
 - **Failed Hypothesis 2 (Direct 'A' Interaction on Water Boulder):** Attempted to interact with Boulder 1 at (5,16) by pressing 'A' from (5,15) while surfing.
 Outcome: Screen text "This requires STRENGTH to move!".
 Conclusion: Direct 'A' interaction is not sufficient; Strength must be active.
 (Observed Turn 170250).
 - **Strength Activation on Land:** Strength was successfully activated on land at (8,12) and remains active when re-entering water.
 (Observed Turn 170460).
-- **Movement Interruptions (Ongoing):** Repeated movement interruptions in the water at (5,15) on Seafoam Islands B4F, likely due to a high wild encounter rate.
-I must test this assumption by pressing 'A' when an interruption occurs to see if it initiates a battle.
+- **Movement Interruptions (Confirmed):** Repeated movement interruptions in the water at (5,15) on Seafoam Islands B4F are due to wild encounters.
+(Confirmed Turn 170876 by Wild JYNX encounter.)
 - **Articuno Capture:** I have initiated battle with Wild Articuno at (7,2).
 My goal is to capture it using the Master Ball.

 ## E. Opponent Information (Elite Four & Post-Game)